Understanding Alcohol Abuse Problems

 Before launching into the extensive laundry list of the problems caused by alcohol, knowing what an alcohol problem is and isn’t is critical in helping to identify when you, or a loved one, should seek professional help from an alcohol rehabilitation program.

 Typically alcohol abuse and subsequent addiction stems from using alcohol as a means of escape from depression, stress, anxiety, and anger.
-Psychological alcohol dependence to alcohol is established early on when used frequently and in increasing quantities- as alcohol develops a physical tolerance within the body relatively quickly.
+Psychological alcohol dependence is established early on when used frequently and in increasing quantities- as tolerance can develop within the body relatively quickly.

 Contrary to popular belief, one should seek help for alcohol abuse long before their habits turn into into full blown addiction, to avoid chronic alcoholism treatment– as alcohol causes permanent physical and mental damage if left unchecked.
 Binge drinking, or consuming many drinks within a short period of time, exacerbates the severity of these conditions.
-Withdrawal from binge drinking is often excruciating.
-Treatment for alcoholism programs are entirely customizable, and there are special programs slated to address the early symptoms of alcoholism before the disease is at full force.
+Withdrawal from binge drinking can be excruciating and may reach life-threatening levels.
+At Harbro Village, alcoholism treatment programs are individualize, with specific programs slated to address the early symptoms of alcoholism before the disease is at full force.

 Knowing When You’re Drinking Too Much

 Recognizing the signs of impending alcohol abuse and use disorders is critical to know before they manifest.
 As a rule of thumb, you should not exceed five drinks within the week, but there are many studies which differ in their interpretation as to what is considered healthy alcohol consumption.
-Women appear to be more susceptible to the adverse effects of alcohol, as they are unable to process alcohol as well as men, due to their typically lesser physical stature.
+Women appear to be more susceptible to the adverse effects of alcohol, as they are typically unable to process alcohol as quickly as men due to differences in physique.

 - Dependence on alcohol as a stress reliever